 Naturally, there exist camera lines available from various manufacturers, ranging from no-name ones from the Chinese grey market to reputable ones which you can buy in any electronics store.
 We have chosen the cameras in a rather simplistic way.
 We have taken a look at the best-selling security cameras in the biggest eshop in Slovakia (and Czechia), Alza.sk.
 At the time of our choice, five of the TOP10 best-selling cameras have been from only two manufacturers - Xiaomi and TP-Link.
 After a little research, the Xiaomi cameras seemed to have piqued the interest of mostly homebrew hackers already, but TP-Link offerings did not seem to incite many researchers or hackers.
 Therefore, we have chosen to take a look at the TP-Link Tapo line-up.
-This choice has proven to be a good one, as for a long stretch of almost two years, the TP-Link Tapo line has had all of its cameras stay in the TOP10, one model, in particular, being the top-selling product in the home section for the full period.
+This choice has proven to be a good one, as for a long stretch of almost two years, the TP-Link Tapo line has had all of its cameras stay in the TOP10, the C200 model being the top-selling product in the home section for the full period.

 Let us then delve deeper into what kind of a manufacturer TP-Link is.
-When we try to search for the brand name, we come up with the manufacturer's official website always a good sign.
-The title reads: "TP-Link: WiFi Networking Equipment for Home & Business" - not exactly what one would expect, but let us continue.
+When we try to search for the brand name, we come up with the manufacturer's official website - always a good sign.
 Visiting the website, we can find the "About us" section at the bottom of the page.
 It is a simple page with the following text: